- Surprise! You have a hemorrhage - January 31, 2018

 - Is Vocal Fry Bad for You? - January 6, 2016

-This is the third chapter of a series of helpful information geared towards professional voice users, presented by Otolaryngologist Dr. Reena Gupta, Director of the Voice and Swallowing Division of the Osborne Head & Neck Institute.
+This is the third chapter of a series of helpful information geared towards professional voice users, presented by Otolaryngologist Dr. Reena Gupta, Director of the Division of Voice and Laryngology at the Osborne Head & Neck Institute.

 Tip # 3: Play on a Team